SimoKiihamaki/ai_medicine/README.md

 ### 2. **Introduction** ([research_docs/chapters/introduction.md](research_docs/chapters/introduction.md))
     - Introduces the transformative impact of AI in healthcare and the paradigm shift in medical practice.
-    - Defines the scope of the systematic review and outlines the theoretical framework, encompassing privacy, ethics, clinical integration, and data governance.
+    - Defines the scope of the scoping review and outlines the theoretical framework, encompassing privacy, ethics, clinical integration, and data governance.
     - Identifies critical knowledge gaps related to standardization, validation, and ethical AI deployment.

 ### 3. **Methods** ([research_docs/chapters/methods.md](research_docs/chapters/methods.md))
-    - Details the systematic review methodology, including the search strategy, database (PubMed), search terms, and data collection process.
+    - Details the scoping review methodology, including the search strategy, database (PubMed), search terms, and data collection process.
     - Specifies the inclusion and exclusion criteria used for article selection and describes the validation framework applied to assess AI technologies.
     - Explains the use of meta-analysis to evaluate implementation success rates and effectiveness metrics.

 ### 4. **Results** ([research_docs/chapters/results.md](research_docs/chapters/results.md))
-    - Presents the findings of the systematic review, including a risk of bias assessment and temporal distribution of AI research trends from 2017-2025.
+    - Presents the findings of the scoping review, including a risk of bias assessment and temporal distribution of AI research trends from 2017-2025.
     - Quantifies results related to AI implementation success rates, privacy-preserving techniques, ethical framework effectiveness, and clinical validation metrics.
     - Includes references to figures (located in [research_docs/figures/](research_docs/figures/)) that visually represent implementation trends, privacy innovations, and ethical advancements.